Teaching the history of the Khmer Rouge to a new generation

 An attentive Cambodian student in a guided lesson, learning with the app on her phone.

-The Khmer Rouge Tribunal is currently trialling and prosecuting the most senior Khmer Rouge leaders from 1975-1979.
-Included in the trials is the enhanced recognition of victims through collective and moral reparation, in the form of projects that benefit civil society.
-The project of developing the Khmer Rouge history app aims to serve as one such reparation project offered to the victims of the Khmer Rouge, represented as Civil Parties at the Extraordinary Chambers in the Courts of Cambodia.
+The Khmer Rouge Tribunal tried and prosecuted the most senior Khmer Rouge leaders.
+Included in the trials was the enhanced recognition of victims through collective and moral reparation, in the form of projects that benefit civil society.
+The project of developing the Khmer Rouge history app was officially recognised as one such repatriation project offered to the victims of the Khmer Rouge, represented as Civil Parties at the Extraordinary Chambers in the Courts of Cambodia (ECC).
+InĀ Case 002/02, the ECC recognised that the app fosters intergenerational dialogue and is an important way of educating the younger generation about the past in order to prevent the repetition of the events of the Khmer Rouge period, as and as such, is one way of addressing the harm caused to civil society during that period.
 Rei Foundation supports this project along with the European Union.

 Return to Projects